-Each and every block in a blockchain network stores the information and hash of its previous block.
+Each and every block in a network stores the information and hash of its previous block.
 A hash can be explained as a mathematical code unique to a specific block.

 Each block must refer to the preceding block’s hash.
 When fresh data needs to be added to the network, a new block will be created, and once the block is filled with the information or data, it will be linked to the existing chain of blocks in chronological order.
 Changing the data once it is stored on the digital ledger is almost impossible.